 4 distinct threat actors attributed by public researchers.
 Open in Mallory to see the full evidence chain and overlapping campaigns.

-TA578 has previously been observed in email-based campaigns delivering Ursnif, IcedID, KPOT Stealer, Buer Loader, BazaLoader, and Cobalt Strike.
+TA578 uses email campaigns to deliver malware like Ursnif, IcedID, KPOT Stealer, Buer Loader, and BazaLoader, as well as Cobalt Strike.

 "...allowing the document to execute print_document.exe —a malicious executable identified as Buer Loader."